jgarciamesa/2021-07-19-asu-online/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Arizona State University"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "July 19-22, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jul 19-22, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "1:00pm-4:00pm MT"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-07-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-07-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02